June 9, 2012

-I was a little nervous about welding the mount in place, because once it's done we can never change the position of the steering column again.
-So just to make sure, I dragged the frame back onto the floor and installed a makeshift seat to try it out.
-Except for the fact that I couldn't get my knees under the wheel without cheating and lifting it up a little, the wheel seemed nice and centered.
+We were a little nervous about welding the mount in place, because once it's done we can never change the position of the steering column again.
+Ever.
+So just to make sure, we dragged the frame back onto the floor and installed a makeshift seat to try it out.
+Except for the fact that we couldn't get our knees under the wheel without cheating and lifting it up a little, the wheel seemed nice and centered.
 And the height was okay, maybe on the high side, but going any lower would mean even less room for the knees.
-In any case I was just able to hold the wheel at 9 and 3 with elbows resting on the frame rails, so it's within range.
+In any case you could hold the wheel at 9 and 3 with elbows resting on the frame rails, so it's within range.

 The seating arrangement actually felt pretty comfortable, with all kinds of leg room, so we went ahead and welded the mount onto the frame.
-And then immediately afterward we discovered that it was impossible to fit the steering column into the mount with the engine bay shelf in place.
-The mount is right below the shelf, and it's angled upwards at about 17 degrees so the column can't be inserted horizontally, it has to be inserted at that same angle, i.e. downward through the engine bay shelf.
-Which is in the way.
+And then discovered immediately afterward that it was impossible to fit the steering column into the mount with the engine bay shelf in place.
+The mount is right below the shelf, and angled upwards at about 17 degrees.
+So the column can't be inserted horizontally, it has to be inserted at that same angle, i.e. downward through the engine bay shelf.
+Which can't be done because the shelf is in the way.

 The good news is, we hadn't welded in the engine bay shelf yet.
 But between the column, the mount, and the shelf, something had to give.
 Since the mount was already welded in, this left the column and the shelf as the easiest targets, so we trimmed the shelf by lengthening the slot for the column, which allowed us to raise the column slightly to get a better angle on the mount, and trimmed another 1/4" off the flat side of the flange.
 We also took about 1/16" off the outer circumference of the flange, between the flat side and the top, which allows us to insert the column with the flat spot on top, and then once it's in place, rotate the column into its normal position where it can be bolted in.